splunk/observability-workshop/content/en/other/3-auto-instrumentation/3-java-microservices-pet-clinic/10-preparation.md

 {{% /tab %}}
 {{< /tabs >}}

-Make sure the output of get pods matches the output as shown above ... and that all 8 services are shown as **RUNNING**.
+Make sure the output of get pods matches the output as shown above.
+This may take a minute or so, try again until all 8 services are shown as **RUNNING**.

-The application will take a few minutes to start up , create the database and synchronize all the services, so let's get the actual source code for the application downloaded in the mean-time.
+Once they are running, the application will take a few minutes to  fully start up, create the database and synchronize all the services, so let's get the actual source code for the application downloaded in the mean-time.

 ## 2. Downloading the Spring Microservices PetClinic Application